In WordPress terminology, a list of links displayed on your sidebar menu is often referred to as a blogroll.

-To install the Link Manager plugin, follow these instructions:
+Let’s install the Link Manager plugin.

-(Plugins – Add New)
+(Plugins Menu – Add New)

 Activate the plugin after it has been installed …

-(Links management menu section)
+(WordPress links menu section)

 (Links Menu – Link Categories)

-Enter information into the following sections:
+Enter the following information:

 (Link Categories area)

-You may want to change the default link category name to something better suited to your business.
-This will not only make it easier for visitors, but any new links that you add to the Links section will automatically be listed under the new category name …
+You may want to change this to something that your visitors can understand.
+This will not only make it easier for users of your site, but any new links that you add to your site will automatically be assigned to the new category name …

-(Change the default link category name to something your visitors will relate to)
+(we recommend changing the default link category name to something your visitors will relate to)

-Replace the link category name ‘Blogroll’ with an appropriate links section name (e.g. ‘Recommended’, ‘Our Partners’ etc).
+Replace the link category ‘Blogroll’ with (e.g. ‘Recommended’, ‘Links’ etc).

-(Edit Link Category screen)
+(Edit Link Category area)

-(WP Links Menu – Add New)
+(WordPress Links Menu – Add New)

 (Add New Link screen)